ualberta-mueller-group/MCGS/README.md

 ```
 ./MCGS --help
 ```

+The `input` directory includes other sample input files, such as the `input/hard` directory, consisting of tests excluded from the `input/autotests` directory deemed to be too slow for demonstration purposes at this time.

 ## Extending MCGS
 The following sections are for programmers who wish to add functionality to MCGS.
 MCGS has a modular design, allowing users to implement new kinds of games, and have them be recognized as input.
 The following sections first describe internal data types of interest to this goal, and then describe the steps for adding a new game.
 The reader is assumed to be familiar with C++, the programming language MCGS is written in.